samiamlabs/minireach_docs/source/navigation.rst

     >$ rosrun map_server map_server <map.yaml>

 The minireach_nav.launch file used above launches an istance of map_saver to load the map.
-It takes in the argument 创map_file创 which is the name of the map, the default value is 创map_demo创.
+It takes in the argument 创map_file创 which should be set to the map name, the default value is 创map_demo创.
+The minireach_nav also starts the localization system amcl that takes the initial pose estimation as argument.
+It is described in x and y coordinates and rotation around the z coordinate in the /map coordinate system according to:

 ================= ================================
 Argument          Meaning
 ================= ================================
-map_file          YAML file containing map metadata
+map_file          YAML file containing map metadata initial_pose_x	  Initial estimation of x coordinate initial_pose_y	  Initial estimation of y coordinate initial_pose_a	  Initial estimation of rotation around z axis
 ================= ================================

 You can either pass the arguments from the command line, like: